galaxy-genome-annotation/python-chado/docs/commands/load.rst

 **Options**::

-      --parse_go          Load GO annotation to the database --query_re TEXT     The regular expression that can uniquely identify the query name.
-This parameter is required if the feature name is not the first word in the blast query name.
+      --parse_go         Load GO annotation to the database --re_name TEXT     Regular expression to extract the feature name from the input file (first capturing group will be used).
       --query_type TEXT  The feature type (e.g. 'gene', 'mRNA', 'polypeptide', 'contig') of the query.
 It must be a valid Sequence Ontology term.  [default: polypeptide]
-      --query_uniquename  Use this if the --query-re regular expression matches unique names instead of names in the database.
+      --match_on_name    Match features using their name instead of their uniquename --skip_missing     Skip lines with unknown features or GO id instead of aborting everything.
       -h, --help         Show this message and exit.